Cob house construction is a building technique using lumps of earth, sand, straw, and water. Cob can build homes, barns, coops, and more.

 Mixing the Cob

 With the foundation down, it’s time to start mixing cob for your walls.
 On a large tarp, dump about 2 parts clay to 1 part sand.
 Wet this down a little and stomp on it.
 Yes, use your feet.
 Mud boots are optional, but I like bare feet so I can feel what’s happening.
 Once it’s all mixed, add a thin layer of straw, using the longest pieces.
 Work it in and add some more.
 If you roll the tarp around, the mix shouldn’t stick when it’s ready.
 Add more straw until it forms a ball that doesn’t flatten out when dropped.
+This step is very important because if your cob mixture isn’t correct, your cob house won’t last.

 Building the Walls